 Why commission an architect?

-An architect can add value to your project in many ways.
+To some, the function of an architect may seem a little mysterious and you may wonder what we actually do or how we contribute to the success of a project.
+As architects we can add value to your project in many ways.
 We are professionally trained to develop creative solutions to challenges and to know what will work and what won’t.
 Practically, if your project is large enough to need planning permission then you will need an architect, but smaller projects can also benefit from our expertise.
 You can commission different services: from a one-off consultation, to drawing up a design, to seeing the whole process through to completion – including managing the planning and construction phases.
 Through our training and experience, we will know how to turn your aspirations into reality while getting the best value for money.
+Here we explain the process of engaging and working with an architect, what we produce and the timescales involved.

 What is the architectural design process?